PatrickJTaylor/exa-amd/CONTRIBUTING.md

 - Add new dependencies only when strictly required.
 - Prefer existing dependencies and internal utilities:
   - Example: use Parsl for parallelism instead of adding `mpi4py` when feasible.
-- Document any new dependency in the PR description and pin it in `pyproject.toml` or `amd_env.yml`.
+- Document any new dependency in the PR/MR description and pin it in `pyproject.toml` or `amd_env.yml`.

 ---